faberuser/kings-raid-daily/README.md

 #### Ingame setup:
 - Set up all team can clear all stockage dungeons (if world boss or league of victory was turned on, set up all team and make sure the auto mode is on)
-- End all dispatch (if you want to keep the dispatch running, while dispatch is running make sure that you have set up an entire team on `Dragon T6 Stage 1` (if turned on))
 - Make sure inventory is not full
+- If Dragon is enabled: End all dispatch or set an entire team (6 heroes) in `Dragon T6 Stage 1` while all of your dispatch teams is running (you can't use dispatching-heroes in raid)

 #### To run the script once:
-- Run the shortcut kings-raid-daily and press 1
+- Run the shortcut `kings-raid-daily` and press 1

 #### If you want the script to auto startup everytime you boot in Windows for running in background (auto run when new day (default is 00:05)):
 - Download newest version of script from [Github](https://github.com/faber6/kings-raid-daily/releases)